-The public data is largely from the Census and the American Community Survey (ACS).
-This data has a lag time to publication, i.e., certain of the ACS 2016 data may not be available until late in 2017.
+The public data is largely from the Census, the American Community Survey (ACS) and the American Housing Survey.
+This data has a lag time to publication.
 Some public association data is available from individual states.
 This state data, also, may have a lag time from collection to publication.
 Usually, both the few states with association data and the ACS data lack specificity in critically identifying the three basic types of associations: condominiums, cooperatives and planned communities.
 Similarly, the public data may count certain association units, but not the entities (the associations) themselves.
 From a timing viewpoint, FCAR, CAI data and CAI member data are more readily available.
 Because of the timing issue, the Fact Book data generally may be one year ahead of public data.